7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 }
 ```

-`@With` annotation can be used to specify the implementation class, when the factory result is abstract:
+`@With` annotation can be used to specify the implementation class, to avoid leaking the implementation type in factory method result:

 ```scala mdoc:to-string:reset
 import distage.{ModuleDef, Injector, With}